hademircii/fortune-cookies/README.md

 an app that texts you curated quotes, periodically.

 ## The App
-Uses my favourite libraries like FastAPI, Pydantic and SQLAlchemy, together in a server to manage queotes and receivers. there is a consumer built with asyncio and aiottp, managed by a main module and runs forever. some techniques for async programming, object-oriented design and error handling are there with the style of Python I enjoy.
+Uses my favourite libraries like FastAPI, Pydantic, together in a server to manage quotes and receivers. there is a consumer built with asyncio and aiottp, managed by a main module and runs forever. some techniques for async programming, object-oriented design and error handling are there with the style of Python I enjoy.